 "CHROs have said that they feel [pressured] as the only ones not bringing data to the table.
 The business is expecting HR to have similar numbers to marketing, though maybe not finance or operations."

 Human resource analytics is a matter of gaining advanced business results with insights from rapid measurement, analysis and reporting of a huge workforce-related data.
+It uses data analysis to improve HR functions, such as recruitment, retention, employee engagement, and performance management.
+Also, involves collecting and analyzing data related to employee behavior and productivity to make data-driven decisions and improve organizational outcomes.

 The goal of this article is to offer an overview of people analytics, and how & when it is applied in different areas like recruiting, performance evaluation, workforce planning and engagement.
 This will enable HR specialists of all experience levels become fluent in the language of data & more at ease using data to shape daily decisions.